What are the two most common types of homeowners policies?

 There is a policy tailored to fit the needs of renters.
 The renter's policy, or HO-4, covers damage to possessions which result from certain causes.
 It is similar to the policy purchased by the owner of a house.
 The primary difference is that the renter's policy does not include coverage on the building.

 The cost of renters insurance is reasonable.
-The average renter's policy in Michigan in 2013 was $204.
+The average renter's policy in Michigan is $207.

 A homeowners or renters policy provides more than just financial protection for the property and/or contents.
 The policy also includes liability coverage.
 This coverage applies to you as well as any family members living in the household.

 This portion of the policy provides coverage for legal liabilities if someone is injured on the premises.
 It also includes the cost of defending you in the event of a lawsuit.